 Tahiti – Punauia

-For the record: Who had this crazy idea to set up a village 15,700 kilometers from Paris in 1955?
+For a bit of background: Who had the crazy idea of building a village 15,700 kilometers from Paris in 1955?

-Presented as the first permanent village of Club Méditerranée (i.e. open all year round), it can accommodate 200 to 300 people, but Punauia will have great difficulty filling up.
-600 GM per season and no more.
+Presented as Club Med's first permanent village (i.e., open year-round), it can accommodate 200 to 300 people, but Punauia will struggle to fill its capacity.
+It will only manage 600 guests per season.

-Fourteen traditional farés covered with woven coconut leaves are set up on the village beach.
-Spearfishing in the lagoon or line fishing on the reef, canoe trips, and horseback riding are available, as well as excursions to other islands, motus, and atolls.
+Fourteen traditional thatched huts covered with woven coconut leaves are located on the village beach.
+Activities offered include spearfishing in the lagoon or line fishing on the reef, outrigger canoe trips, horseback riding, and excursions to other islands, motus, and atolls.

 The journey

-The first convoy left Marseille on June 28, 1955.
-The future Tahitians embarked for a month at sea aboard the Tahitien, the Eridan, or the Calédonien of the Messageries Maritimes.
-Upon arrival in Papeete, they were greeted as they disembarked the boat by tamouré dancers and covered in flower necklaces.
+The first convoy departed from Marseille on June 28, 1955.
+The future Tahitians embarked for a month-long sea voyage aboard the Tahitien, the Eridan, or the Calédonien of the Messageries Maritimes shipping company.
+Upon arrival in Papeete, they were greeted as they disembarked by tamouré dancers and adorned with flower leis.

-Starting in 1958, GMs were able to travel to Tahiti by plane.
+From 1958 onwards, GMs (Geneva Military Personnel) had the option of traveling to Tahiti by plane.
 TAI's DC 6Bs connected Paris-Orly to Tahiti in 50 hours with 6 technical stops along the way.

-GMs choosing this mode only stay in the village for one month instead of 2 for those who chose the boat.
+GMs choosing this option only stay in the village for one month instead of two for those who chose the boat.

 Village Chiefs